eli-ott/enigma-machine/README.md

-# Enigma Machine
+# Enigma I - A remake with programmation
 A remake of Turing's Enigma machine using Typescript and an HTML interface <br />
-This version will have 5 rotors a static wheel and the other usual things like a plugboard, the keyboard and the reflector
+This version will have 5 rotors choices but 3 active ones a static wheel and the other usual things like a plugboard, the keyboard and the reflector